02 Dec 2022

 Protecting the most vulnerable

-Tackling the climate, nature and COVID-19 crises must be done in a way which benefits everyone, no matter their income, race, age or background.
+Tackling the climate, nature and cost of living crises must be done in a way which benefits everyone, no matter their income, race, age or background.

 It’s essential to address the sheer scale of inequalities that exist.
 People who are most marginalised – both here in the UK and across the world – have done the least to cause climate breakdown and are the least able to rebound from its impacts.